sahoosumit/spring-boot-netflix-eureka-example/README.md

 ```

-The `/instances` endpoint will take up to a minute to update, but should eventually
+The `/service-instances` endpoint will take up to a minute to update, but should eventually
-show all the instances of `eureka-client` that have been registered with the
+show all the instances of `test-server` that have been registered with the
 Eureka Discovery Client.

 ```